arkankau/optix/README.md

-# Nearify Exam — Voice-First Subjective Refraction
+# OptiX Exam — Voice-First Subjective Refraction

 A production-grade MVP for distance acuity and astigmatism testing using voice interaction.